Inflammatory Foods to Avoid for a Happy Tummy

 Once refined sugar is in the bloodstream, what happens?

-Sugar is acidic, unlike many fruits and vegetables, which are alkaline.
+Sugar is also acidic, unlike many fruits and vegetables, which are alkaline.
 So, the more sugar you consume, the higher your pH will swing away from a healthy balance.
 When your body is overly acidic, it creates stress on vital organs, weakens your immune system, and creates inflammation in your joints.
 Your back, soft tissue, facet joints and sacroiliac joints can become inflamed, causing chronic pain.

 The picture worsens if a high-sugar diet includes protein and/or fat.
 This is because when sugar enters the bloodstream combined with proteins or fat, harmful compounds called Advanced Glycation End products (AGEs) form.
 Too many AGEs leads to oxidative stress and inflammation.